wpmetabox/docsv2/docs/tutorials/create-simple-listing-meta-box-wp-grid-builder.md

 ![Create custom fields for the custom post type](https://i.imgur.com/nun5Rt6.png)

-You can refer to this tutorial to know how to create them.
+You can refer to [this tutorial](https://docs.metabox.io/tutorials/create-custom-fields/) to know how to create them.

-## Step 2: Create a card
+## 2. Creating a card

 Go to **Gridbuilder** > **All Cards** > **Create a Card**.